mpyne-navy/dsb-report/dsb-report.md

 \
 27 May ’86 & SEI & Report Discussion\

-Appendix A4 — Documents Studied and References {#appendix-a4-documents-studied-and-references .unnumbered}
+Appendix A4 — Documents Studied and References
 ==============================================

 Bailey, Elizabeth, *et al*